-People eligible for accommodation at Ogilvie Almshouses, at the absolute discretion of the Trustees, are those who are preferably but not necessarily over retirement age and live in Suffolk or Essex and/or have caring relatives or friends living in the areas, and who in the judgment of the Trustees lack adequate means of providing themselves with the accommodation and services needed by them.
+People eligible for accommodation at Ogilvie Almshouses, at the absolute discretion of the Trustees, are those who are preferably but not necessarily over retirement age and living locally and/or have caring relatives or friends living in the local area, and who in the judgment of the Trustees lack adequate means of providing themselves with the accommodation and services needed by them.
 As the ‘Houses are charitable properties and the occupiers become beneficiaries of the Ogilvie Charities, regard will be paid to an applicant’s financial position.

 Currently £119.91 per week (As at April 2019)